laperacarlos/tax-calculator/README.md

 * Build and install the project using command:
    ```
-    mvn clean install
+    mvn install
    ```

-* Run application locally using IDE **OR** go to the directory with jar file and run command:
+* Run application locally using IDE **OR** go to the project directory and run command:
    ```
-    java -jar tax-calculator-0.0.1-SNAPSHOT.jar
+    java -jar target/tax-calculator-0.0.1-SNAPSHOT.jar
    ```

 ## How it works